nikitalagrange/nikitalagrange.github.io/content/_index.md

              The goal is to improve the efficiency and robustness of causal discovery algorithms, particularly when applied to complex and non-linear biomedical data.
           </p>
-          <p> Beyond that, I am interested in developing new machine learning algorithms that are more grounded in human reasoning and are interpretable.</p> </div>
+          <p> Beyond that, I am interested in developing machine learning algorithms that are more grounded in human reasoning and are interpretable.</p> </div>
     design:
       columns: '1'
   #- block: collection